How Different Languages Address Mental Health

 Portuguese

-Portuguese is the ninth most common language in the world.
-Brazil has the highest number of Portuguese speakers.
+Portuguese is the ninth most common language in the world, most of whom live in Brazil.
 Since 1970, there have been changes in the mental healthcare system in Brazil.
 For instance, there are now more community-based treatment options.
 There are also more trained mental health professionals.
 However, there is a disparity between which socioeconomic groups have mental healthcare.
 People in higher-income areas may know and talk more about mental health.

 In contrast, those in other areas may not have information about mental health disorders and resources for treatment.
 In Portugal, people speak enough about mental health disorders that studies have determined that over 30% of Portuguese citizens will experience mental illness in their lifetime.
 However, the same research shows that primary care and community-based care do not adequately address mental health needs.